schuchard/kevinschuchard.com-2023/src/pages/blog/2019-05-17-iterpolating-schematics.md

 # Conditional template logic

 Templates can use values provided in the `template` method to make logical decisions.
 This could look like deciding when to add or remove code inside the templates.
-Lets look at a snippet from the Angular component schematic [template file](https://github.com/angular/angular-cli/blob/master/packages/schematics/angular/component/files/__name%40dasherize%40if-flat__/__name%40dasherize__.component.ts.template).
+Let's look at a snippet from the Angular component schematic [template file](https://github.com/angular/angular-cli/blob/master/packages/schematics/angular/component/files/__name%40dasherize%40if-flat__/__name%40dasherize__.component.ts.template).
 At first glance, this may look like a jumbled mess.
 However, if you look closely you'll see the familiar wrapping elements from before, `<%=` and `%>`.

 ```ts
 @Component({